 Hops and spices

-Hops are primarily for bittering.
-We advise traditional English varieties or noble hops.
-There is no Christmas beer without seasonal spices, most often allspice, nutmeg, cinnamon, cloves, ginger or orange peels, but any mixture is possible.
-Feel free to experiment.
-We recommend to add them 5-10 minutes before the flame out.
+Hops primarily serve to add bitterness.
+For this reason, we advise using traditional English varieties or noble hops.
+Of course, our Christmas beer recipe is not complete without seasonal spices!
+Most often, brewers choose allspice, nutmeg, cinnamon, cloves, ginger, or orange peels.
+However, any spice mixture is possible, so feel free to experiment.
+We recommend adding spices 5–10 minutes before flame-out to extract the best flavour.

 Yeast

-Although some dark strong lagers exist in this style, an ale yeast can enhance the fruity, sweet aromas and spices much more.
-We would recommend to use a Belgian style yeast.
-In order to increase estery fruitiness, keep temperature above 22°C / 72°F. Stronger beers may need to be aged for months or even years.
+Although some dark, strong lagers exist in this category, an ale yeast brings out more fruity, sweet aromas and enhances the spice character.
+Because of this, we suggest using a Belgian-style yeast.
+Additionally, to increase estery fruitiness, keep the fermentation temperature above 22°C / 72°F. Finally, since stronger beers often require longer aging, be prepared to let your brew mature for several months – or even years – for the best results.

 Dry examples: Fermentis Safale T-58 or Mangrove Jack M47 Belgian Abbey.